C-Das/week13-homework/README.md

 Make this look good!
 On the Registration form, use JavaScript / jQuery to ensure all fields are filled out before POSTing the form

+## Class Work-5

+* On the Dashboard page from earlier, add a list of Github usernames for 10 of your classmates

+* Clicking a username should get all of the info associate with that users account (i.e. company, followers, photo url) and return the JSON to the browser